 As with any new treatment you consider for your senior parent or loved one, you have to ask, who’s going to pay for it?
 In the case of hospice, it’s usually not you who has to bleed your pockets dry.

-Medicaid and Medicare’s hospice benefit will often pay for the service.
-If the entirety of the expenses aren’t covered, most of them will be.
+Medicaid and Medicare’s hospice benefits will often pay for the service.
+If the entirety of the expenses isn’t covered, most of them will be.